 Where an assessment is carried out as a result of a request under paragraph 4.3, a written report of the assessment should be produced and agreed by the Designated Manager (Adoption Support).

-A copy of the assessment report, once approved, should be sent to the person assessed with notice of the outcome of the assessment, which should state:
+A copy of the assessment report, once approved, should be sent to the person assessed with the outcome of the assessment, which should state:

 - The person's assessed needs for support;

 - Whether the local authority proposes to provide adoption support services and if so, what the proposed services are;